Sunilpore/Sample-Projects/README.md

-Project Consist
+Project Consist of
-- Provider State Management
+- Riverpod State Management

-- Product Cart Example
+#[RiverPod Provider]
+ It is an object that encapsulates a piece of state that allows listening to that state.
+- Store some state which can be accessed from multiple location
+- Cache state computation
+- Reduce rebuilds of widgets
+- Code is more testable